 This chapter provides an overview of IoT device enforcement using SRX/PAN firewall.
-It includes the following information:
+It includes the following information

-- Overview
+- "Overview" on page 353

-- Deployments
+- "Deployments" on page 354

-- Configuring IoT Policy Provisioning
+- "Configuring IoT Policy Provisioning" on page 355

 As we increasingly connect devices to the Internet, new opportunities to exploit potential security vulnerabilities grow.
-Any unknown devices including IoT devices could serve as entry points for cyberattack by allowing malicious individuals to reprogram a device or cause it to malfunction.
+Any unknown devices including IoT devices could serve as entry points for cyberattack by allowing malicious individuals to re-program a device or cause it to malfunction.
 The IoT devices are being added to corporate networks with or without the knowledge of IT administrator and they may communicate using the corporate IP network.
 These devices may have limited security controls leaving them open to be used as an attack vector.
 To improve security posture of IoT devices in corporate network, visibility and Role Based Access Control play a key role.
 Hence, it's extremely important to detect and classify what's there on the network.